craig-dillabaugh/gdal/README.md

 D bindings to the GDAL C Library.

-These bindings are based on version 1.11.0 of the GDAL library, and are Alpha-quality, in terms of having not really been 'tested'.
-However, with any luck they should work.
+These bindings are for GDAL version 2.
+They are currently under development.
+The 1_11 branch has bindings for GDAL 1.11.0 and are (as far as I know) complete.